eljefe303030/Melius/DRAFT3.0_README.md

 * [Leave No Witnesses](https://www.nexusmods.com/starfield/mods/12000) Reworks player bounties so that killing all witnesses to a crime you commit in space removes the bounties incurred while committing that crime.
 * [Landing Bay Cargo Access](https://www.nexusmods.com/starfield/mods/11972) Adds an interactive cargo panel to each landing bay module, allowing you to access your ship's cargo hold remotely - at your ship, but outside your ship.
 If the cargo panel doesn't show up on your ship, you may have to refresh your ship's landing bay cell by modifying your ship in the ship builder.
 * [Polyamory - Remove single romance limit](https://www.nexusmods.com/starfield/mods/10687) Removes the restriction on multiple companion romances.
 * [Human Damage (Just a Flesh Wound - Bullet in the Head)](https://www.nexusmods.com/starfield/mods/12603) Changes the damage multiple for the different areas of body parts of humans to make the game more fun and rewards better aiming.
 Headshot multiplier is set to x10 which means headshots are deadly for you and most enemies, some bosses might take 2 or 3 headshots to kill them.
 If you want to change this, right click the mod and choose reinstall, which give you a choice of headshot multiplier (x2 is vanilla).
-Make sure to place it in the correct position in the right hand pane, immeidatley below the El Jefe Combat AI mod.
+Make sure to place it in the correct position in the right hand pane, immediately below the El Jefe Combat AI mod.
-* [StarUI HUD](https://www.nexusmods.com/starfield/mods/3444) has been configured to not show enemy health bars or steath meters for immersion, see the mod page for how to configure this to your tastes.
+* [StarUI HUD](https://www.nexusmods.com/starfield/mods/3444) has been configured to not show enemy health bars or stealth meters for immersion, see the mod page for how to configure this to your tastes.
 Crosshairs have also been disabled, these can be displayed by changing the game 'interface' setting.
 * [Starware Search Engine - SFSE](https://www.nexusmods.com/starfield/mods/13643) Implements a search engine to the Galaxy StarMap Menu, allowing you to find any location and planet within seconds.
 Press 'q' in the starmap to use.
 * [Serenity of Stars - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/13465) overhauls the gameplay in many ways.
 Additional control keys - Sensor Array mod for helmets adds Night Vision.
 Default key to activate is "N".
 There is a new menu to swap attachments (ammo, muzzle, scope and firing mode) without the need of a workbench.
 Default key to bring up the menu is "B"